Today’s focus: How to teach your dog to come when called. Also called “the recall” in the dog training world.

 Heck, sometimes, it’s worth it to let him have that freaking dead bird or to go back to chasing that rabbit or whatever it might be if he actually came to you!
 Sometimes it’s worth it!
 (Yes, I know there are risks.
 You pick your battles.)

-I personally use the Garmin Alpha 100 with my dog Remy and have had a lot of success using the vibration or correction mode to get my dog’s attention when he’s off leash.
+I personally use the Garmin Alpha 100 with my dog Remy and have had a lot of success using the vibration mode to get my dog’s attention when he’s off leash.
+I taught him that the vibration means to come to me and get a treat.
+Then, I generally release him back to go run and sniff some more.

 Check out my review of the Garmin Alpha 100 here